MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/three-node-switchless-two-switches-single-link.md

 For information, see [DHCP Network considerations for cloud deployment](cloud-deployment-network-considerations.md#dhcp-ip-assignment)

-The management network supports two different VLAN configurations Native or Tagged traffic:
+The management network supports two different VLAN configurations: Native and Tagged:

 - Native VLAN for management network does not require to supply a VLAN ID.